yasiryagi/helpdesk/roles/council-members/README.md

 The KPI will define whether the value in question shall be:
 - maintained throughout some period of blocks
 - reached at some point during some period of blocks
-- the value from specific block height
+- the value from a specific block height

 ### Reports
 Each Council will be prompted to submit deliverables reporting on things like:
-- interesting events (such as Proposals history)
+- interesting events (such as Proposal history)
 - discussions that lead to decisions made (such as voting on said Proposals)
 - budgets and accounts
 - network statistics